Asynchronous Video Interviews change Flexible Shift Hiring

 • ATS integration.
 Smooth data flow avoids manual work and reduces errors.

-Run a small pilot with hiring managers and a handful of candidates to test completion rates, reviewer ergonomics and integration pain points before full roll-out.
+Run a small pilot with hiring managers and a handful of candidates to test completion rates, reviewer ergonomics, and integration pain points before full roll-out.

 Measuring Success And KPIs